Effects of multi-channel AGN feedback in FIRE cosmological simulations of massive galaxies: Results

 In these simulations, BH feedback appears to regulate star formation and self-regulate BH growth.
 In Figure \ref{fig:sfr_m12f}, we examine the star formation histories and black hole accretion rates of the four simulated galaxies for which we can compare all three primary models.
 The star-formation histories are constructed using an `archaeological' method \citep[e.g. as in][]{FloresVelazquez2021TheSimulations,Gurvich2023RapidGalaxies} in which we take all stars within 0.1 $\Rvir$ at the final snapshot and estimate their formation masses by accounting for stellar mass-loss according to rates from STARBURST99 \citep{Leitherer1999Starburst99:Formation}.
 We then reconstruct the time-dependent SFH from the distribution of star particle formation times (SFTs) and star formation masses.
 Without BH physics included, the star formation rates remain steady and relatively constant over the course of the galaxy's lifetime.
 The inclusion of AGN feedback leads to reductions in the star formation rates after a few Gyr of the galaxies' lifetimes: stronger feedback (i.e. the \BHCR~model) produces lower star-formation rates at late times than the \BH~model, and both produce lower rates than the \NoBHCR~model.
 The BH accretion rates appear to follow a similar pattern: stronger feedback in the form of our \BHCR~model leads to reduced BH accretion rates, relative to the model without cosmic rays.
 At times, the BH accretion rates appear to track the SF rates: remaining steady when the SF is steady, and decreasing at approximately the same time as major SF quenching episodes.
 While not every feature of the star formation histories appears in the BH accretion histories, this general correlation is indicative that both stars and BHs in the galactic nuclei are drawing on a common gas supply---and BH feedback reducing that gas supply can regulate both star-formation and the growth of the BH itself.

 Figure \ref{fig:ssfr} shows the specific star formation rate for each simulation at $z \sim 0$, averaged over 10 Myr, along with observed specific star formation rates for the star-forming sequence from \cite{Salim2007UVUniverse}.
 We indicate the stellar mass at which 50\% of galaxies are expected to be quenched at $z=0$ \citep{Behroozi2019UniverseMachine:010}, along with the inter-quartile range of the quenched fraction from 25\%-75\%.
+Contrary to observations, the stronger feedback model (\BHCR) appears to quench all Milky Way-mass m12 galaxies.
+The \BH~and \NoBHCR~models produce a more realistic mixture of star-forming and quenched galaxies at this mass scale.

-Star formation rates for massive m13 galaxies with no AGN feedback, or for the \BH~model without cosmic rays, remain at or above the star-forming sequence.
-By contrast, all galaxies with the \BHCR~model are well below the star-forming sequences.
-Many of these massive galaxies with AGN feedback are quenched entirely, while a few retain small amounts of star formation, consistent with observations.
-For Milky Way-mass m12 galaxies, however, the stronger feedback model (\BHCR) appears to quench all galaxies, while the \BH~and \NoBHCR~models produce a more realistic mixture of star-forming and quenched galaxies.
+For massive galaxies, however, observations do indicate a substantial population of quenched galaxies, and the \BHCR model is the only model to fulfill this requirement.
+Star formation rates for massive m13 galaxies with no AGN feedback remain at or above the star-forming sequence.
+Similarly, neither of the two massive galaxies produced with the \BH~model are quiescent.
+By contrast, all galaxies evolved with the \BHCR~ model are well below the star-forming sequences, indicating that strong feedback, such as the additional energy from cosmic rays in this model, is necessary to produce a quiescent population of massive galaxies.
+Many of these massive galaxies with AGN feedback and cosmic rays are quenched entirely, while a few retain small amounts of star formation, consistent with observations.